A mature marketing channel

 - Register your domain name: Your own domain name, such as www.yourfirm.com, is more professional than yourfirm.freehostingcompany.com.
 Domain names are cheap and they add value to your web presence.

 - Use a simple design: Web service companies give you a wide range of templates to choose from, so you can change the look of your site.
-Some templates will be colourful and loud, but try not to get carried away with the options.
+Some templates will be colorful and loud, but try not to get carried away with the options.
 People expect a mature, professional look from their accountant and bookkeeper.

 - Include the important pages: You should have pages explaining your firm's services and providing contact information.
 It's a good idea to introduce the partners and other senior staff too.
 And it doesn't hurt to list your firm's experience.